-The teaching year at Stirling is divided into two semesters, which run from mid-September to late December, and from mid-February to the end of May.
+The teaching year at Stirling is divided into two semesters, which run from mid-September to late December, and from January to the end of May.

-In both the Autumn and Spring Semesters, all full-time students take the core module, the Writer’s Workshop.
-In this core module, students and tutors read and discuss each other’s work and present their own creative work for discussion.
-Part-time students will take the Writer’s Workshop in the Spring Semester of year 1 and Autumn Semester of year 2.
+In the Autumn Semester, all full-time students take two consecutive core modules, the Writer’s Workshops.
+In these core modules, students and tutors read and discuss each other’s work and present their own creative work for discussion.

 Assessment for the workshops will depend on the literary form chosen (prose or poetry) but will be based on reading journals and/or working notebooks, book reviews and in some cases completed pieces of creative work.
-Assessment for each option module will likewise vary but may include a critical essay, a journal, a revised collection of writing exercises, presentations, or a short project.
+Assessment for each option module will likewise vary but may include a critical essay, a journal, a creative project.

 The most significant piece of work in the course is the creative dissertation, due at the end of the summer.
-This will be 20,000 words of prose or a collection of 15-20 poems.
+This will be circa 15,000 words of prose or a collection of circa 15 poems.
 A dissertation may be a portfolio of shorter texts – stories, personal essays, poems – or part of a novel.
 It is expected to be revised and polished original work, written and presented to professional standards.

 Those who do not embark on the dissertation may be awarded a Diploma.
 The work of the best students completing the course may be deemed worthy of an MLitt with Distinction.

 |Autumn||CRWPP06: Writers Workshop A (20)||CRWPP10: Writers’ Workshop B (20)||Select one of:

 |Spring||CRWPP11: Writers’ Workshop C (20)||CRWPP16: The Writing Life (20)||CRWPP17: Research Skills for Writers (20)|